When to visit the vet?

 BASICS/CAUSES:

 The heart muscle, also called the myocardiumThe myocardium is the heart muscle itself, responsible for the heart's contraction, which enables blood circulation in the body.
 Diseases of the myocardium can impair the heart's pumping function., requires a continuous supply of oxygen-rich blood to function optimally.
 This supply is provided by the coronary arteries.
-If one of these arteries becomes blocked, the myocardiumThe myocardium is the heart muscle itself, responsible for the heart's contraction, which enables blood circulation in the body.
+If one of these arteries is blocked, the myocardiumThe myocardium is the heart muscle itself, responsible for the heart's contraction, which enables blood circulation in the body.
 Diseases of the myocardium can impair the heart's pumping function. can no longer be adequately supplied with oxygen, leading to damage or death of heart muscle tissue.

-The main cause of a myocardial infarction in dogs is a blockage of the coronary arteries, often caused by thrombosisThrombosis is the formation of a blood clot in a blood vessel that can obstruct or block blood flow.
+The main cause of myocardial infarction in dogs is a blockage of the coronary arteries, often caused by a thrombosisThrombosis is the formation of a blood clot in a blood vessel that can obstruct or block blood flow.
 Thromboses can occur in veins (venous thrombosis) or arteries (arterial thrombosis). or an embolismAn embolism is the blockage of a blood vessel by an embolus, a blood clot or other substance that travels through the bloodstream and obstructs a vessel.
 This can lead to tissue damage or death..
-ThrombosisThrombosis is the formation of a blood clot in a blood vessel that can obstruct or block blood flow.
+A thrombosisThrombosis is the formation of a blood clot in a blood vessel that can obstruct or block blood flow.
 Thromboses can occur in veins (venous thrombosis) or arteries (arterial thrombosis). occurs when a blood clot forms within an arteryAn artery is a blood vessel that carries blood away from the heart.
 Unlike veins, which return deoxygenated blood to the heart, arteries transport oxygen-rich blood to the body's tissues., while an embolismAn embolism is the blockage of a blood vessel by an embolus, a blood clot or other substance that travels through the bloodstream and obstructs a vessel.
-This can lead to tissue damage or death. occurs when such a clot migrates from another location in the body into the coronary arteries.
+This can lead to tissue damage or death. occurs when such a clot travels from another part of the body into the coronary arteries.

 The most important facts at a glance

 A myocardial infarction, also known as a heart attack, can be caused in dogs by thrombosisThrombosis is the formation of a blood clot in a blood vessel that can obstruct or block blood flow.
-Thromboses can occur in veins (venous thrombosis) or arteries (arterial thrombosis). of the coronary arteries, systemic diseases that affect blood clotting, or serious heart diseases such as cardiomyopathies.
-Common symptoms include weakness, respiratoryRespiratory refers to breathing or the process of breathing.
-Respiratory diseases affect the respiratory tract and can impair the ability to breathe effectively. distress, vomiting, cough, and an increased heart rate.
-Rarer symptoms may include fever, lameness, or even collapse.
+Thromboses can occur in veins (venous thrombosis) or arteries (arterial thrombosis). of the coronary arteries, systemic conditions affecting blood coagulationBlood coagulation is a process that helps stop Bleeding when a blood vessel is damaged.
+Platelets and certain proteins in the plasma form a blood clot that seals the wound., or severe heart diseases such as cardiomyopathies.
+Common symptoms include weakness, RespiratoryRespiratory refers to breathing or the process of breathing.
+Respiratory diseases affect the respiratory tract and can impair the ability to breathe effectively. distress, Vomiting, Cough, and an increased heart rate.
+Rarer symptoms may include Fever, Lameness, or even collapse.
 DiagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
 It is the first step in the management and treatment of patients. requires a thorough clinical examination, supported by tests such as an electrocardiogramSee ECG., echocardiographyEchocardiography is an ultrasound examination of the heart that assesses the structure and function of the heart valves and chambers.
 It can provide information about heart size, pumping function, and the presence of heart disease., and blood tests.
-These tests help to identify abnormal heart rhythms or damage to the heart muscle.
+These tests help identify abnormal heart rhythms or damage to the heart muscle.
 Treatment aims to improve blood flow to the heart muscle and prevent further damage.
-This may include the administration of oxygen, antiplatelet agents, and other medications.
+This may include oxygen administration, antiplatelet agents, and other medications.
 Long-term treatment is often necessary to stabilize the dog’s condition.
 The prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
-It can provide information on how a disease is expected to develop. varies depending on the severity of the disease and the speed of treatment.
-Some dogs may recover completely, while others require permanent treatment.
-Preventive measures include a balanced diet, regular exercise, and veterinary examinations.
-Research focuses on the genetic and environmental factors that lead to a heart attack, as well as on the development of new diagnostic and treatment methods to increase the chances of survival.
+It can provide information on how a disease is expected to develop. varies depending on the severity of the condition and the speed of treatment.
+Some dogs can fully recover, while others require permanent treatment.
+Preventive measures include a balanced diet, regular exercise, and veterinary check-ups.
+Research focuses on the genetic and environmental factors that lead to a heart attack, as well as the development of new diagnostic and treatment methods to increase survival chances.

 Causes